Moulali1995/React-Music-Player/README.md

 # React-Music-Player-App
-Created with CodeSandbox
+Created with CodeSandbox<br/>
+Designed and developed using the react.js<br/>

-#### A simple Music player with the ability to play online music resources.
+1.A Music player with the ability to play online music resources.<br/>
-#### Designed and developed using the react.js framework.
+2.Contains all the features a basic music player needs.<br/>
+3.Embed it in any web application.<br/>